bealex/Macaroni/README.md

 When I start my projects, I need some kind of DI.
 When [property wrappers](https://github.com/apple/swift-evolution/blob/master/proposals/0258-property-wrappers.md) were introduced, it was obvious that this feature can be used for DI framework.
 So here it is.

-There is a serious limitation in current property wrappers.
+There was a serious limitation in current property wrappers and in Macaroni v.1.
 They can't access enclosing `self` in a wrapper type (this is noted as future direction in the proposal).
 This is why we need a parameter that shows to a wrapper what container to use for the injection.
 Other than that it is a very simple library.

+Macaroni v.2 does not have this limitation.
+Using a hack from this article https://www.swiftbysundell.com/articles/accessing-a-swift-property-wrappers-enclosing-instance/ and some resolving restructuring it is currently possible to inject objects that are being initialized during first access and are able to access `self` of the enclosing object.
+There is another limitation because of that: @Injected can be used only in classes.
+Properties are being updated/modified while access and because of that they need to use reference semantics.

 # Simple example